|About Allis families

 8. Various unconnected (at the moment) families from different parts of London

-These represent a majority of the families in England and Wales.
-Scotland, Ireland and the Channel
+These represent a majority of the families in England and Wales, and some in Scotland.
+Ireland and

 If you have any further information or would like to know more then please get in contact.